 In addition, MSCs also have the ability to detect changes in the body which are causing pain or dysfunction, and to respond and communicate with the local environmental needs to provide the correct tools needed for healing.
 Simply put, adult stem cell therapy can immediately address the debilitating symptoms while getting to work on a more long-term strategy of healing and repair.
 Adult stem cells are commonly referred to as “repair cells” for this ability to heal injured tissues, organs or body parts, their primary functions being:

 - Reduction of scar tissue that prevents normal organ function

 - Creation of new blood vessels

 Doctors at Okyanos utilize a specifically developed Okyanos protocol for opening up the blood brain barrier to help deliver stem cells directly to the brain; a technique that has been proven effective in independent studies This enables doctors to target your stem cells inside the brain to re-establish blood flow and repair damaged nerve cells (neurons) as well as target the restoration of myelin, halting the future progression of symptoms.
 Improvements that have been seen in MS patients treated with stem cells include a halt in the progression of lesions, as confirmed by MRI.

 - Reduced medications

-Watch our video, Frequently Asked Questions with Dr. Marc Penn, on stem cell therapy and MS:
+Watch our video, Frequently Asked Questions on stem cell therapy and MS:

 Stem cell treatment at Okyanos is a minimally invasive, same-day outpatient procedure.
 Though recovery can and does vary from patient to patient, our protocols are designed and carried out with the goal of keeping “downtime” to a minimum.
 A general overview of the procedure is as follows: